oemof/oemof-thermal/docs/validation_stratified_thermal_storage.rst

 Measurement data
 _______

-The measurement data come from a energy system that contains several identical storages.
+The measurement data come from an energy system that contains several identical storages.
 Here, only a single storage is calculated to keep the model simple.

 The validation aims on checking how accurately the losses of the storage are predicted.